Best Survival Games 2025

 Rust is a hardcore survival game in which players spawn into an unforgiving open world as vulnerable “nakeds,” with nothing but a rock to their name.

-Armed with this simple tool and your wits, you’ll have to scavenge for supplies, kill wild animals for food and clothing, and construct shelter away from prying eyes.
+Armed with this basic tool and your wits, you’ll have to scavenge for supplies, kill wild animals for food and clothing, and construct shelter away from prying eyes.

 Surviving in Rust is a never-ending battle that will have you managing hunger, thirst, and body temperature levels while keeping an eye out for threats.

-Some players will try to rob you, others will offer help, and many more will kill you on sight, so be careful and try to use each death as a learning experience.
+Some players will try to rob you, others will offer assistance, and many more will kill you on sight, so be wary and try to use each death as an educational experience.

-If you’re looking for a single-player survival game with a story and challenging gameplay, then The Long Dark is worth checking out.
+If you’re looking for a single-player survival game with a narrative and demanding gameplay, then The Long Dark is worth checking out.

 Set during a harsh Canadian winter, it casts you as a bush pilot whose plane crashes on a huge yet remote island.